 A safety data sheet (SDS) shall include the information specified in Table D.1 under the section number and heading indicated for sections 1-11 and 16.
+While each section of the SDS must contain all of the specified information, preparers of safety data sheets are not required to present the information in any particular order within each section.
 If no relevant information is found for any given subheading within a section, the SDS shall clearly indicate that no applicable information is available.
 Sections 12-15 may be included in the SDS, but are not mandatory.